kinetikalab/project_demetra/README.md

 That is the good explanation of high NO3- selectivity in heavy-humid air discharges.

+### Collisional quenching

+An important yet often overlooked concept in the literature is a simple strategy to mitigate the effects of collisional quenching.
+Collisional quenching refers to the relaxation of excited molecular states through collisions with other particles.
+For example:

+N₂(v=1) + M → N₂ + M

+In such processes, the excitation energy is converted into heat due to collisions with neutral species.

+This presents a significant challenge, particularly because nitrogen molecules (N₂) are typically excited not solely through direct electron impact, but predominantly via stepwise excitation processes:

+N₂(v=1) + e⁻ → N₂(v=2) + e⁻
+N₂(v=2) + e⁻ → N₂(v=3) + e⁻
+N₂(v=3) + e⁻ → N₂(v=4) + e⁻
+...

+Each excitation step requires only ~0.2–0.3 eV of electron energy, meaning that the lower-energy tail of the electron energy distribution function (EEDF) can be utilized efficiently.

+However, as previously noted, excited N₂ molecules are prone to loss through collisional quenching before they reach higher vibrational states.
+To counter this, a high electron density is required—ensuring that the likelihood of electron–molecule collisions increases and that molecules have a greater chance to undergo multiple excitation steps (typically 5–7) before being quenched.

+**Thus, increasing electron density should significantly enhance nitrogen fixation efficiency by enabling successive vibrational excitations before quenching dominates.**

+This insight naturally points toward the use of high-frequency discharges extended in space—such as high-frequency gliding arcs—as a promising approach to maximize vibrational excitation pathways.

 ## Energy Balance: Back-of-the-Napkin Estimate

 Let's consider a discharge with a mean electron energy of **5 eV** in an **N₂/O₂/H₂O (50%/13%/37%)** mixture.